base4nfdi/pid4nfdi/content/pidtool/_index.md

   <p><strong>Note:</strong> Alongside these object-related PID services, we recommend also integrating complementary PID systems such as
   <a href="https://orcid.org" target="_blank" rel="noopener">ORCID</a> for persons and
   <a href="https://ror.org" target="_blank" rel="noopener">ROR</a> for institutions.</p>

+  <p>You can skip questions, but the results are getting better, the more questions are answered.</p>

   <p>If you are generally interested in PIDs or want to learn more about the broader PID ecosystem – including identifiers such as ORCID, ROR, or Wikidata – we recommend our
   <a href="https://pid4nfdi-training.readthedocs.io/en/latest/" target="_blank" rel="noopener">PID4NFDI Cookbook</a>, which provides background knowledge and further training materials.</p>